intel/pepc/docs/pepc-pstates.rst

 Description
 -----------

-Minimum CPU frequency is the lowest frequency the OS configured the CPU to run at, via sysfs knobs.
+Minimum CPU frequency is the lowest frequency the CPU was configured the CPU to run at.

 The default unit is "**Hz**", but "**kHz**", "**MHz**", and "**GHz**" can also be used (for example "900MHz").